parmentelat/r2lab-obsolete/inventory/operations-guide.md

 ## How to remap nodes in R2lab

 When a node is broken, you want to replace it with another spare node.
-This requires root access on faraday and bemol, and can be achived like this:
+This requires root access on faraday and preplab, and can be achived like this:

 * Of course perform the physical replacement
-* Then to apply changes, do the following on your laptop (this is where you need to have rights to run `ssh root@faraday` and `ssh root@bemol`)
+* Then to apply changes, do the following on your laptop (this is where you need to have rights to run `ssh root@faraday` and `ssh root@preplab`)

 ```
 cd r2lab/inventory